Last Updated on April 11, 2025 by Admin

 What is Food Processing and Preservation

 Food processing refers to converting raw or semi-processed ingredients into finished products.
 It involves various mechanical, physical, or chemical methods to alter the food’s form, taste, texture, or nutritional content.
+As a crucial step in food production and preservation, processing ensures that food remains safe, palatable, and suitable for consumption.

 Types of Food Preservation